Josué de Castro

-Josué de Castro, born Josué Apolônio de Castro (5 September 1908 – 24 September 1973), was a Brazilian physician, expert on nutrition, geographer, writer, public administrator, and activist against world hunger.
+Josué de Castro, born Josué Apolônio de Castro (5 September 1908 – 24 September 1973), was a Brazilian physician, nutritionist, geographer, writer, public administrator, and activist against world hunger.

-His book Geopolitics of Hunger was granted The Franklin D. Roosevelt Foundation Award, in 1952.
-Two years later, he received the International Peace Prize.
+His book Geopolitics of Hunger was granted The Franklin D. Roosevelt Foundation Award in 1952 and the 1954 International Peace Prize.
+He was chairman of the United Nations' Food and Agriculture Organization (FAO).
+His disappointing experiences at FAO pushed him to become involved in the movement for world government, seeing it as the only viable solution to world hunger.

+Biography

 Castro was born in Recife.
 He taught at the University of Brazil (today's UFRJ) and was chairman of the United Nations' Food and Agriculture Organization (FAO).
 He was also a member of the Brazilian parliament and a diplomat.
 His political rights came to an end with the military coup of 1964, when he moved to France.
 For many years he was president of the Association Médicale Internationale pour l’Etude des Conditions de Vie et de Santé (The International Medical Association for the Study of the Conditions of Life and Health) and member of other international organizations.
 He taught at Paris 8 University until his death in Paris.

-Main Works
+Main works

 The Geography of Hunger

 Ground-breaking ecological work about the political issue of hunger in Brazil.
 Published in 1946, the book emphasizes the socio-economic backgrounds of the biological manifestation of hunger and condemns the physical determinism.